GabeScott/standard-works-vault/General Conference/2004 October - Peace of Conscience and Peace of Mind.md

 Broken law from sin or transgression causes anguish of mind and heart from an offended conscience.
 Knowing that all of His spirit children save His Only Begotten, Jesus Christ, would unintentionally or intentionally violate His laws, our Eternal Father provided a means to correct the consequences of such acts.
 Whether the violation be great or small, the solution is the same: full repentance through faith in Jesus Christ and His Atonement with obedience to His commandments.

 When needed, full repentance will require action on your part.
-If you are not familiar with the classic steps to repentance, such as confession and abandonment of sin, restitution, obedience, and seeking forgiveness, talk to a bishop or study a source such as President Spencer W. Kimball’s masterly work The Miracle of Forgiveness.
-In addition to fulfilling those requirements, the return of your peace of conscience will be hastened by careful attention to another step that is sometimes not recognized.
+If you are not familiar with the classic steps to repentance, such as *confession and abandonment of sin, restitution, obedience,* and *seeking forgiveness,* talk to a bishop or study a source such as President Spencer W. Kimball’s masterly work *The Miracle of Forgiveness.* In addition to fulfilling those requirements, the return of your peace of conscience will be hastened by giving careful attention to another step that is sometimes not recognized.
 The Savior has made it clear that to receive forgiveness you must forgive others their offenses against you.

 “I, the Lord, will forgive whom I will forgive, but of you it is required to forgive all men.

-“And ye ought to say in your hearts—let God judge between me and thee, and reward thee according to thy deeds.”5
+“And ye ought to say in your hearts—let God judge between me and thee, and reward thee according to thy deeds.”[^5]

 “And when ye stand praying, forgive, if ye have ought against any: that your Father also which is in heaven may forgive you your trespasses.

-“But if ye do not forgive, neither will your Father which is in heaven forgive your trespasses.”6
+“But if ye do not forgive, neither will your Father which is in heaven forgive your trespasses.”[^6]

 If as an innocent victim you have been seriously wronged, don’t harbor feelings of hatred, anger at what appears to be unjust.
 Forgive the offender even when you are innocent.
 To do that may require an enormous effort on your part.
 Such forgiveness is most difficult, but it is the sure path to peace and healing.
 If there is discipline required for a serious transgression against you, leave that to the Church and civil authorities.
 Don’t burden your own life with thoughts of retribution.
 The Lord’s mill of justice grinds slowly, but it grinds exceedingly well.
 In the Lord’s economy, no one will escape the consequences of unresolved violation of His laws.
-In His time and in His way full payment will be required for unrepented evil acts.
+In His time and in His way, full payment will be required for unrepented evil acts.

 I testify that of all the necessary steps to repentance, the most critically important is for you to have a conviction that forgiveness comes in and through Jesus Christ.
 It is essential to know that only on His terms can you be forgiven.
-You will be helped as you exercise faith in Christ.7 That means you trust Him and His teachings.
+You will be helped as you exercise faith in Christ.[^7] That means you trust Him and His teachings.
 Satan would have you believe that serious transgression cannot be entirely overcome.
-I testify that the Savior gave His life so that through repentance the effects of all sin can be put behind you, save the shedding of innocent blood and the denial of the Holy Ghost.8
+I testify that the Savior gave His life so that through repentance the effects of all sin can be put behind you, save the shedding of innocent blood and the denial of the Holy Ghost.[^8]

 The fruit of true repentance is God’s forgiveness, which opens the door to receive all of the covenants and ordinances provided on this earth and to enjoy the resulting blessings.
 When repentance is full and one has been cleansed, there comes a new vision of life and its glorious possibilities.
-How marvelous the promise of the Lord: “Behold, he who has repented of his sins, the same is forgiven, and I, the Lord, remember them no more.”9 The Lord is and ever will be faithful to His words.
+How marvelous the promise of the Lord: “Behold, he who has repented of his sins, the same is forgiven, and I, the Lord, remember them no more.”[^9] The Lord is and ever will be faithful to His words.

 If you have a troubled conscience from broken laws, I plead, please come back.
 Come back to the cool, refreshing waters of personal purity.
 Come back to the warmth and security of Father in Heaven’s love.
 Come back to the serenity and peace of conscience that come from living the commandments of God.

 May I suggest a way back?
 You can begin alone and proceed at your own pace.
 I invite you to carefully study the Book of Mormon.
 There are many scriptures that show how others have overcome barriers to repentance.
 For example, Alma speaks to Shiblon:

 “I was three days and three nights in the most bitter pain and anguish of soul; and never, until I did cry out unto the Lord Jesus Christ for mercy, did I receive a remission of my sins.
-But ...
-I did cry unto him and I did find peace to my soul.
+But … I did cry unto him and I did find peace to my soul.

-“And now, my son, I have told you this that ye may learn wisdom, that ye may learn ... that there is no other way or means whereby man can be saved, only in and through Christ.
-Behold, he is the life and the light of the world.”10
+“And now, my son, I have told you this that ye may learn wisdom, that ye may learn … that there is no other way or means whereby man can be saved, only in and through Christ.
+Behold, he is the life and the light of the world.”[^10]

 From this scripture you can see that suffering does not bring forgiveness.
 That comes through faith in Jesus Christ and obedience to His teachings so that His gift of redemption can work its miracle.
 He invites:

-“Behold, I have come ... to bring redemption unto the world, to save the world from sin.
+“Behold, I have come … to bring redemption unto the world, to save the world from sin.

-“Therefore, whoso repenteth and cometh unto me as a little child, him will I receive ... ; therefore repent, and come unto me ... and be saved.”11
+“Therefore, whoso repenteth and cometh unto me as a little child, him will I receive … ; therefore repent, and come unto me … and be saved.”[^11]

 Apply what the Book of Mormon teaches you.
 Ponder the verses that speak of the Savior.
 Seek prayerfully to know Him.
 Ask your Father in Heaven to strengthen your faith in His Son and give you the power to obey His commandments.
 When ready, seek the aid of a caring bishop to help you complete the process of repentance.
 Then you can have peace of conscience and the assurance that the Lord has forgiven you.